FastEval/FastEval/README.md

 - [Vicuna benchmark](https://lmsys.org/blog/2023-03-30-vicuna)
 - [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness)

-The following models are currently supported:
+Since this repository is about _instruction following_ models and different models are instruction-finetuned in different ways, a corresponding implementation of the prompt format is needed to evaluate a model.
+The following model types are currently supported:
 - [Open-Assistant](https://open-assistant.io)
 - [OpenAI chat models](https://platform.openai.com/docs/models)